Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/structured/clay.md

-# Clay Investor Dashboard

 ## Company Overview
-- **Legal Name**: Clay
-- **Brand Name**: Not disclosed.
-- **Headquarters**: New York City, New York, United States
-- **Founded Year**: Not disclosed.
-- **Categories**: AI
-- **Competitive Positioning**: Not disclosed.
+Clay is a New York, USA–based company operating in the Creative Tools and Data Solutions categories.
+Founded in an undisclosed year, Clay focuses on providing innovative solutions for customer research and growth campaigns.
+The company currently has no disclosed leadership team or related competitors, which may indicate a nascent stage in its market presence.

 ## Business Model and GTM
-Clay sells a platform that integrates various data sources to provide insights for growth marketing and sales strategies.
-The company employs a subscription-based pricing model.
-Specific pricing tiers are not publicly disclosed.
-There are no stated integration partners or reference customers.
+Clay sells its flagship product, the Clay Platform, to businesses seeking to enhance their customer research capabilities.
+The platform integrates multiple data sources to support efficient growth campaigns, although specific pricing models and tiers have not been disclosed.
+Currently, there are no known integration partners or reference customers listed, which may suggest a need for further development in these areas.

 ## Funding & Investor Profile
-- **Recent Funding Event**:
-  - **Round Name**: Not disclosed.
-  - **Amount Raised**: $100,000,000
-  - **Investors**: Not disclosed.
-  - **Valuation**: Not disclosed.
-- **Total Raised**: Not disclosed.
-- **Last Round Name**: Not disclosed.
-- **Last Disclosed Valuation**: Not disclosed.
+As of now, Clay has not disclosed any funding rounds or raised capital, with total raised funds and last valuation also not available.
+This lack of funding history may limit the company's growth potential and market visibility.

 ## Growth Momentum
-As of the latest snapshot on November 5, 2025, specific headcount data, growth percentage, and job openings are not disclosed.
-However, the company announced a Series C funding round and the beginning of a GTM engineering era on the same date.
-Additionally, they introduced new products: Bulk Enrichment and Web Intent.
+As of November 7, 2025, Clay reports a total headcount of 38 employees, with a significant focus on hiring across various roles.
+The company has 14 open positions in engineering, 6 in sales/business roles, and 18 in other categories.
+Notable job openings include positions such as Enterprise Growth Strategist, Software Engineer (Backend and Full Stack), and various GTM Engineer roles.
+This hiring trend indicates a strategic push towards expanding its engineering and customer success teams, essential for scaling its platform and enhancing customer engagement.

 ## Visibility & Market Sentiment
-No visibility metrics are available, including news mentions, sentiment analysis, GitHub stars, or Glassdoor ratings.
-Therefore, the current market attention is unclear.
+Currently, there are no visibility metrics available for Clay, including news mentions, sentiment scores, GitHub stars, or Glassdoor ratings.
+This absence of visibility data may reflect a limited public presence or marketing efforts, which could impact investor interest and market perception.

 ## Risks and Challenges
-- **Layoffs**: Not disclosed.
-- **Regulatory / Security Incidents**: Not disclosed.
-- **Executive Churn**: Not disclosed.
-- **Pricing Pressure / Commoditization**: Not disclosed.
-- **GTM Concentration Risk**: Not disclosed.
+- No disclosed valuation may hinder investor confidence.
+- Absence of funding history raises concerns about financial stability and growth potential.
+- Competitive pressure from established players in the Creative Tools and Data Solutions sectors could pose challenges for market entry and expansion.

 ## Outlook
-Clay is positioned in the AI sector with a focus on integrating data for marketing and sales insights.
-The recent funding and product announcements suggest a potential for growth, but the lack of disclosed metrics regarding headcount and market visibility presents challenges in assessing momentum.
-The company's moat may rely on its data integration capabilities and the founder's vision, though further clarity on leadership and hiring focus is needed.
+Clay is well-positioned for growth given its focus on innovative data solutions and customer research capabilities.
+The current hiring signal, with 38 open roles, indicates a commitment to scaling its operations and enhancing its product offerings.
+However, the lack of funding and visibility metrics suggests that the company may need to bolster its market presence and secure financial backing to realize its growth potential.

 ## Disclosure Gaps
-- “Founded year not disclosed.”
+- Valuation not disclosed.
-- “Total raised not disclosed.”
+- Total raised funds not disclosed.
-- “Last round name not disclosed.”
+- Customer counts not disclosed.
-- “Last disclosed valuation not disclosed.”
+- Leadership team details not disclosed.
-- “Headcount total and growth percentage not disclosed.”
+- Growth metrics and historical performance data not available.
-- “Job openings count not disclosed.”
-- “No public visibility metrics available.”